Bahari95/pyrefiga/README.md

     Improvements to solver stability and adaptive mesh refinement

-    Extended support for visualization and performance diagnostics
+    Extended support for visualization (matplotlib and paraview) and performance diagnostics

 ## Clone the Repository